 Beware of the Low Bidders

 Stay away from the suspiciously low costing companies.
 Just like anything else, you get what you pay for.
 The lowest bidders for this type of work, have a history of producing faulty testing results, which can pose a silent threat to the health and safety of building occupants.
 Additionally, legal ramifications and law suits may arise from poor quality assessments.
 Although lower prices seem attractive up front, choosing the wrong company will cost you more time and money in the long run.

 Avoid Construction Delays & Budget Issues

 Far too many times, land developers purchase properties without knowing about historical oil and gas wells or landfills onsite.
-These historical land-uses means the building department flagged the property as a “high methane zone.”
+As a result of these historical land-uses, the building department flags properties within a “high methane zone.”

 By: Nicholas Burton